 Overview

-The Microsoft Entra ID data connector enables seamless ingestion of identity security events into Torq for use in Auto-Triage.
+The Microsoft Entra ID data connector enables seamless ingestion of identity security events into Torq for use in workflows and Auto Triage.
 This connector is designed to integrate directly with Microsoft Entra ID (formerly Azure Active Directory), allowing you to automatically ingest identity-related events such as risky sign-ins, risk detections, and audit logs.

 Simplified setup: Configure ingestion through a guided UI without building custom integrations.